 Writing long, descriptive headlines is a trend these days.
 Many writers and bloggers have taken fancy to this trendy style of headline writing.
 Some marketing experts opine that descriptive headlines pack in more emotive appeal than short, crispy headlines of 5 or 6 words.
 Some others claim that short headlines with up to 6 words score the highest click-through rate.
 Besides, short headlines are easy to read on mobile devices.
 Writing short, punchy and descriptive headlines is no layman’s job.
 It is a professional practice.

-Content structure should be aligned with average screen size of mobile devices.
-It is an important consideration for mobile-friendly reading experience.
+The content structure should be aligned with an average screen size of mobile devices.
+It is an important consideration for the mobile-friendly reading experience.
 The more optimized the content structure is, the better it reads.
 Chunking is the key to mobile-friendly content structure.
 Experts say that mobile content should be snack-able so that mobile device users can read and grasp it during a short break for coffee.
-Content without subheads or highlighted quotes or bulleted lists looks flat, which often repels mobile readers.
-Only professional wordsmiths who are familiar with what makes a great mobile-friendly reading experience can make highly snack-able content for mobile device using coffee lovers.
+Content without subheads or highlighted quotes or bulleted lists look flat, which often repels mobile readers.
+Only professional wordsmiths who are familiar with what makes a great mobile-friendly reading experience can make highly snack-able content for a mobile device using coffee lovers.